facebookincubator/oomd/README.md

 ## Building and installing

 Note that oomd requires PSI to function.
-This kernel feature has been landed upstream and is staged for the 4.20 release.
+This kernel feature has been merged into the 4.20 release.

 oomd currently depends on [meson][2] and [jsoncpp][4]. [libsystemd][6] is an optional dependency.

+oomd also requires GCC 8+ or clang 6+.
+Other compilers have not been tested.

     $ git clone https://github.com/facebookincubator/oomd
     $ cd oomd